-Covid-19: ‘Treat migrant workers with compassion, give psycho-social support’, says Health ministry
+Covid-19: ‘Treat migrant workers with compassion, give psycho-social support,’ says health ministry

 The Centre said the varied problems, including for basic facilities, faced by the migrant workers ‘calls for strong social protection’.

 The Union Ministry of Health and Family Welfare on Wednesday proposed ways in which migrant workers can be provided “psycho-social” support amid a spike in Covid-19 cases in the country.
-This came a day after the Supreme Court directed the Centre to ensure the well-being of migrant workers struggling to return home amid the nationwide lockdown due to the coronavirus
+This came a day after the Supreme Court directed the Centre to ensure the well-being of migrant workers struggling to return home amid the nationwide lockdown due to the coronavirus.

 With businesses and establishments shut down due to the lockdown, a huge number of daily wage labourers were suddenly left without jobs and shelter in large cities.
 The workers are left with no available means of transport, with thousands of them – with elderly parents and children – attempting a long and exhausting march to their homes.
 Last week, thousands of them boarded buses arranged by the governments of Delhi and Uttar Pradesh to get home.
 There has been massive outrage over how the migrants have been treated – stopped at borders and in one instance, sprayed with disinfectant in Uttar Pradesh.

-healthcare, fear of getting infected or spreading the infection, loss of wages, concerns about the family, anxiety and fear,” the statement read.
-‘Sometimes, they also face harassment and negative reactions of the local community.
+“Immediate concerns faced by such migrant workers relate to food, shelter, healthcare, fear of getting infected or spreading the infection, loss of wages, concerns about the family, anxiety and fear,” the statement read.
+“Sometimes, they also face harassment and negative reactions of the local community.
 All this calls for strong social protection.”

 Follow today’s live updates on coronavirus here